Demonax (lawmaker)

 Demonax (Δημώναξ, Dēmōnax, gen.: Δημώνακτος) was an ancient Greek lawmaker of the style of Solon and Lycurgus, known for reforming the constitution of the Cyrenaeans.

 Life

 Besides what is mentioned in the Histories by Herodotus, close to nothing is known about Demonax.
-He lived in the city of Mantineia, in Arcadia, in the sixth century BC, and must have been alive around 550 BC to be contemporaries with Battus III of Cyrene.
+He lived in the city of Mantineia, in Arcadia, in the sixth century BCE, and must have been alive around 550 BCE to be contemporaries with Battus III of Cyrene.

 Reforms

 During the reign of Battus III the Lame, of Cyrene, Battus realised that Cyrenaica had become an unstable state, due to uneasy relations with the Libyans, as well as the enmity of Egyptian Pharaoh Amasis II, and the attempted dethronings of both himself and his late father, who had been strangled to death by his adviser, Learchus, who has been identified as either a brother or a friend.
 In response to such misfortunes, a Cyrenaean envoy visited the Oracle at Delphi for advice and consulted the priestess on what could be done to stabilize his kingdom.
 The priestess advised them to visit the city of Mantineia in Arcadia on the Peloponnesus and ask for a mediator.
 This they did, and in response to the request, the Mantineans sent their most distinguished citizen, Demonax, who would assist them in the reforming of the Cyrenaean constitution.
 Demonax, Battus was told, was held in high regard by the Mantineians and held a high position there.